 Even the meat is striped!
 That was my first thought upon seeing the zebra steak placed in front of me.

 Actually, I suppose they were just grill marks.
-What a letdown!
 In any case, the zebra steak was tasty.
 But it couldn’t compare to the giraffe ribs or the breaded crocodile bites.
 Eating game meat in Africa was a unique experience that I don’t need to repeat, but I’m glad I did it once.
 Curious how warthog, impala, and giraffe meat taste?
 Read on!

 Eating African Game Meat at Lola’s in Victoria Falls